Adalab/modulo-1-evaluacion-final-MaitaneAbad/README.md

 - 👨‍💻 Steps to follow to install this repository

--
-  ·Clone the repository on your computer Install the local dependencies by running the command in the terminal: npm install.
+  · Clone the repository on your computer Install the local dependencies by running the command in the terminal: npm install.

-  ·Steps to start the project: Once we have installed the dependencies, we are going to start the project.
+  · Steps to start the project: Once we have installed the dependencies, we are going to start the project.

-  ·The project must be started every time you start programming.
+  · The project must be started every time you start programming.
 To do this, run the command npm start This command: Opens a window in the browser and displays the website

 - 🌱 I’m currently learning **HTML and SCSS**